proximax-storage/xpx-dfms-devportal-docs/docs/guides/different_flows/file_lifecycle.md

     // Add some file
     testFile := []byte("content of some file")
-    // Add file to the create drive.
-If success case returns hash of this file. fileHash, err := client.FS().Add(
+    // Add file to the created drive.
+In success case returns hash of this file. fileHash, err := client.FS().Add(
         context.TODO(),
         // a drive to which the file will be added contract.Drive,
         // file path on the drive
         "/testFile",
         // file converted to needed type
         files.NewBytesFile(testFile),
         // optional, without flush changes will be applied only local api.Flush(true),
     )
     if err != nil {
         panic(err)
     }
+    println(fileHash.String())

     // Move or rename the file.
 According to Linux philosophy, this the same actions err = client.FS().Move(context.TODO(), contract.Drive, "/testFile", "/renamedFile")